calderondiego/calderondiego.github.io/_posts/2021-01-05-update-kitchen.md

 under it.
 After sanding the black tar that was glued to the wood subfloor, we realized that the tiles and glue might contain asbestos.
 We were sanding the possibly asbestos filled tiles and tar on Christmas day.
-We sent samples to a lab to check if they were dangerous to dispose with the rest of the building materials, and luckily, they had less that 1% of asbestos, so it was safe to remove and dispose.
+We sent samples to a lab to check if they were dangerous to dispose with the rest of the building materials, and luckily, the result came back as negative, so it was safe to remove and dispose.
 Still, those 4 days waiting for the results were a nightmare.
 The information about asbestos and the health issues it causes are not clear in the government websites-- we thought that we might have inhaled a material containing asbestos and that developing